Was Meghan Markle Inspired by Jennifer Lopez's 'The Wedding Planner' for Her Gown?

-Meghan Markle‘s dress to wed Prince Harry had some royal wedding watchers feeling déjà vu for a very different kind of marriage ceremony: the one Jennifer Lopez wore in The Wedding Planner.
+Meghan Markle‘s dress to wed Prince Harry has some royal wedding watchers feeling déjà vu for a very different kind of marriage ceremony: the one for Jennifer Lopez in The Wedding Planner.

 “I didn’t like Meghan Markle’s dress as much as I wanted to until I saw this,” writer Amy Odell posted on Instagram on Saturday, with side-by-side shots of Meghan’s three-quarter sleeved white gown next to the dress Lopez wears near the end of her 2001 romantic comedy.
-The comparison also made the round on Twitter.
+The comparison also made the rounds on Twitter.

-Some commenters agreed with the Odell-observed similarities between the looks, which feature similar necklines and vertical seams.
+Some commenters agreed with the Odell-observed likeness between the looks, which feature similar necklines and vertical seams.
 “I saw this too,” one user wrote on Odell’s post while another commented, “I KNEW it seemed familiar.”

 Not everyone was so sure, though, with one commenter writing, “Meghan is way better.”